-Giulio Aristide Sartorio's frieze

-One of the greatest masterpieces of Palazzo Montecitorio is the frieze running along the walls of the Plenary Hall, which was painted by Giulio Aristide Sartorio between 1908 and 1912.

-The Transatlantic

-The famous lobby area outside the Plenary Hall is called the Transatlantic, on account of its resemblance to the enormous hall-like spaces that were such a feature of ocean liners of the early twentieth century.
+Giulio Aristide Sartorio's frieze One of the greatest masterpieces of Palazzo Montecitorio is the frieze running along the walls of the Plenary Hall, which was painted by Giulio Aristide Sartorio between 1908 and 1912.
+The Transatlantic The famous lobby area outside the Plenary Hall is called the Transatlantic, on account of its resemblance to the enormous hall-like spaces that were such a feature of ocean liners of the early twentieth century.
 The wooden furnishings and ceiling, like many other wooden furnishings in the building, are the work of the Palermo-based Ducrot company, which followed Basile's Art Nouveau designs.
-Also known as the "Hall of Lost Steps", this is where MPs and journalists meet between one sitting and another.
+This is where MPs and journalists meet between one sitting and another.